Paradox Live: Summary

 In the near future, amidst the Hip-Hop culture rises a new movement called "Phantom Live".
 The rappers create illusions linked to their emotions using chemically reactive accessories that contain a metal called "phantometal" with their own DNA to enthuse young people on a brilliant stage.
 Behind the scenes, however, they suffer from "traumatic illusions" as a side effect.

 The Paradox Live's story follow four groups who are immensely popular with their respective genres.
-BAE, The Cat's Whisker's, cozmez and Akan Yatsura (悪漢奴等).
+BAE, The Cat's Whiskers, cozmez and Akan Yatsura (悪漢奴等).
 They will lead the way to the legendary club called CLUB PARADOX where the mysterious gathering occurs.
 In order to prove that their own music is the number 1, they participate in battles.

 After a disaster that caused the collapse of CLUB PARADOX and prevented the final battle between the winning group and the legendary duo Buraikan (武雷管), the club has been rebuilt with a brand new competition to take place.
-Four new groups– VISTY, AMPRULE, 1Nm8, and Goku Luck (獄Luck)– have joined the ring alongside the current cast.
+Four new groups–VISTY, AMPRULE, 1Nm8, and Goku Luck (獄Luck)–have joined the ring alongside the current cast.
 With different music styles, the music groups try to fight to the top.